-Be as specific as possible during the appointment when the vet and staff ask questions, as these may help them deduce the underlying issue, and pick the best solution and treatment.
+Be as specific as possible during the appointment when the vet and staff ask questions, as these may help them deduce the underlying issue and pick the best solution and treatment.

 How to Safely Apply Hydrocortisone Cream

-Here are a few tips and items to consider when treating rash, infections, inflamed skin and other related issues on your dog at home with the use of hydrocortisone cream for dogs or other hydrocortisone treatments:
+Here are a few tips and items to consider when treating rash, infections, inflamed skin, and other related issues on your dog at home with the use of hydrocortisone cream for dogs or other hydrocortisone treatments:

 1. Get a recovery cone/collar

 It’s a handy household item to the modern pet owner, although your dog isn’t likely to appreciate it.

-These devices come in a variety of sizes and materials – some plastic, some foam – to ensure a proper fit and comfort for the animal.
-They will keep your dog from licking or chewing on parts of their body which cause it to be vulnerable to infection.
+These devices come in various sizes and materials – some plastic, some foam – to ensure a proper fit and comfort for the animal.
+They will keep your dog from licking or chewing on parts of its body which causes it to be vulnerable to infection.

 2. Check for open wounds

 Some dogs may even stress over the dry, itchy skin, pawing and biting at it incessantly, which can cause the skin to break and open wounds.

 3. Ask for help

 It’s likely the raised, red area of skin is causing your dog discomfort, which is why it may be ideal or even necessary for you to request help from a housemate or neighbor when applying hydrocortisone cream for dogs or other similar ointments.

 Instead, have one person pet the dog and speak to them in a soothing voice while the other works quickly yet gently to spread or dab the cream over the affected region.

 4. Wash hands before application

-5. Use cotton-tip applicator
+5. Use a cotton-tip applicator

 This is another method intended to safeguard from the potential of infection and is simply the easiest way to apply the ointment.

 6. Keep the inflamed skin clean

-Unbeknownst to them, this attention worsens swelling, spreads the rash, and increases their chances of infection which is why it’s important to routinely wash the area, particularly before applying hydrocortisone cream for dogs or any other topical solutions.
+Unbeknownst to them, this attention worsens swelling, spreads the rash, and increases their chances of infection, which is why it’s important to routinely wash the area, particularly before applying hydrocortisone cream for dogs or any other topical solutions.